 With my own work I seldom use other photogs photos to make my photos with.
-Being highly skilled at what I do, I got tons of museum quality photos I have taken.
+Being highly skilled at candid street and doc photography, I got tons of museum quality photos I have taken.

 Selection from De Wallen: Amsterdam’s Red Light District artist’s book (Candid)

 Generally I do straight photography, I am not into ‘mental masturbation’ photography, so I generally don’t need to look outside my body of work unless it is for generic photos to illustrate a blog post. (a)

 Although in the rare case I do I use other photogs photos, it comes under the auspices of ‘fair use’ and I don’t make any $ from their use.

 Here is a recent example…

 The The Birth of Nobuyoshi Araki

 Concept and post processing of found photographs by Daniel D. Teoli Jr.

 I had written to Araki to make me a low res version of a concept I had of Araki popping out of a vagina, but I got no reply.
 (Maybe Araki is a part time museum curator?)
 So in 2016 I made The Birth of Nobuyoshi Araki from found photos.